pierrejay/esp32-DPPPoS/README.md

-# ESP32 DPPPoS Library
+# ESP32 Direct PPPoS Arduino Library

 ## Overview

-Implements a direct Point-to-Point Protocol (PPP) connection between an ESP32 and a host via UART.
+This Arduino library implements a direct Point-to-Point Protocol (PPP) connection between an ESP32 and a host via UART.
 Unlike IDF PPPoS examples that require a GSM modem, it can establish a direct serial connection to a Linux machine natively supporting PPP, leveraging its routing and NAT capabilities to provide network connectivity to the ESP32.

 This library seamlessly integrates with ESP32's native TCP/IP stack, making the PPP connection appear as a standard network interface (similar to WiFi or Ethernet).
-It is possible to usefamiliar Arduino networking APIs (`NetworkClient`, etc.) and popular libraries like `ESPAsyncWebServer` without any modifications.
+It is possible to use the familiar Arduino networking APIs (`NetworkClient`, etc.) and popular libraries like `ESPAsyncWebServer` without any modifications.

 A cool feature is the ability to expose the ESP32 securely to the Internet through Tailscale running on the Linux host.
 This provides a simple yet secure way to create remotely accessible IoT devices without complex VPN setups or cloud service dependencies.

-Builds upon the concepts from [ESP32-PPPos-TLS](https://github.com/hussainhadi673/ESP32-PPPos-TLS) by hussainhadi673, reimplemented as a standalone Arduino library without TLS.
-For most remote control use cases, the security provided by Tailscale's encrypted mesh network is sufficient, eliminating the need for additional TLS overhead.
+This code builds upon the concepts from [ESP32-PPPos-TLS](https://github.com/hussainhadi673/ESP32-PPPos-TLS) by hussainhadi673, reimplemented as a standalone Arduino library without TLS.
+For most remote control use cases, the security can be implemented on the host side (e.g. Tailscale's encrypted mesh network), eliminating the need for additional TLS overhead.

 ## Prerequisites